materialsvirtuallab/matgl/README.md

 This is a reimplementation of the [MatErials Graph Network (MEGNet)](https://github.com/materialsvirtuallab/megnet) and [3-body MEGNet (m3gnet)](https://github.com/materialsvirtuallab/m3gnet) in DGL in an effort to improve its extensibility and scalability.
 The original MEGNet and M3GNet were implemented in TensorFlow.
-It is a collaboration between the Materials Virtual Lab and Intel (Santiago Miret and Marcel Nasar).
+It is a collaboration between the Materials Virtual Lab and Intel Labs (Santiago Miret, Marcel Nassar, Carmelo Gonzales).

 # Status